CWWhitney/hill_climbing_bic/README.md

 simulated_data <- rbn(bn_fitted, n = 1000)
 head(simulated_data)
 #>   Benefits Costs ExternalRisks Firewood Fruit Habitat  Livelihoods Market Shade
-#> 1     High  High          High      Yes    No     Yes Not Improved   High    No
+#> 1     High   Low          High      Yes    No      No     Improved   High    No
-#> 2     High  High          High       No    No     Yes     Improved    Low    No
+#> 2     High   Low           Low       No    No      No     Improved   High   Yes
-#> 3     High  High           Low       No   Yes      No     Improved   High   Yes
+#> 3      Low  High          High       No   Yes      No Not Improved    Low   Yes
-#> 4      Low  High           Low      Yes    No     Yes     Improved    Low   Yes
+#> 4     High  High           Low       No    No      No     Improved   High    No
-#> 5     High  High          High       No    No      No     Improved   High   Yes
+#> 5     High  High           Low      Yes   Yes     Yes Not Improved   High    No
-#> 6     High  High          High       No    No     Yes Not Improved   High   Yes
+#> 6     High  High          High      Yes   Yes     Yes Not Improved   High   Yes
 #>   Timber TreesOnFarm
-#> 1    Yes         Yes
+#> 1    Yes          No
-#> 2    Yes         Yes
+#> 2    Yes          No
 #> 3    Yes          No
-#> 4    Yes         Yes
+#> 4    Yes          No
-#> 5    Yes          No
+#> 5    Yes         Yes
 #> 6    Yes         Yes
 ```